 Overview

-Intussusception (in-tuh-suh-SEP-shun) is a serious condition in which part of the intestine slides into an adjacent part of the intestine.
+Intussusception (in-tuh-suh-SEP-shun) is a serious condition in which part of the intestine slides into another part, much like a telescope.
 This telescoping action often blocks food or fluid from passing through.
 Intussusception also cuts off the blood supply to the part of the intestine that's affected.
 This can lead to infection, death of bowel tissue or a tear in the bowel, called perforation.

 Intussusception

-Intussusception is a rare, serious disorder in which one part of the intestine slides inside an adjacent part.
+Intussusception is a rare, serious condition in which one part of the intestine slides inside a section of the intestine next to it.

 Symptoms